jicki/alertstore/README.md

 ### Readiness probe

-AlertSnitch offers a `/-/ready` endpoint which will return 200 if the application is ready to accept WebHook posts.
+AlertStore offers a `/-/ready` endpoint which will return 200 if the application is ready to accept WebHook posts.

-During startup AlertSnitch will probe the MySQL database and the database model version.
+During startup AlertStore will probe the MySQL database and the database model version.
 If everything is as expected it will set itself as ready.

 In case of failure it will return a 500 and will write the error in the